Essential Renormalization Group Equation for Gravity coupled to a Scalar field: Functional RG for scalar-tensor theory

 We calculate fluctuations of the metric and scalar fields around fixed background fields.
 More specifically, we split these fields ($g_{\mu\nu}$, $\phi$) into background fields ($\bar g_{\mu\nu}$, $\bar\phi$) and fluctuations ($h_{\mu\nu}$, $\varphi$) as

-To derive the RG equations for couplings in the effective action~\eqref{eq:starting effect action}, we need to evaluate the second-order variations in terms of the fluctuation fields and the Hessians, i.e., the second-order functional derivatives with respect to the fluctuation fields.
-Its explicit forms are exhibited in appendix~\ref{appsec:Variations}.
+To derive the RG equations for couplings in the effective action~\labelcref{eq:starting effect action}, we need to evaluate the second-order variations in terms of the fluctuation fields and the Hessians, i.e., the second-order functional derivatives with respect to the fluctuation fields.
+Its explicit forms are exhibited in \Cref{appsec:Variations}.